Last Updated on August 25, 2023 by Soumya

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-Day 1: Historic Center, Food, Museums
+Day 1 (4 Day Mexico City Itinerary): Historic Center, Food, Museums

-Spend the morning at Zocalo
+Spend the Morning at Zocalo

-Begin your first day at the famous public square called El Zocalo, also one of the largest in the world.
 Officially called “Plaza de la Constitucion”, the Zocalo has been the venue for all kinds of festivities and ceremonies ever since the time of the Aztecs.
-Doing a guided walking tour is often the best way to see this area.

 - Metropolitan Cathedral: This is the most impressive building at the Zocalo.
 Built in a combination of Baroque and Renaissance architecture, the cathedral has exquisitely-carved exteriors and gilded interiors.
 An interesting fact is that you will see a Black Christ here who is believed to possess miraculous healing abilities.

-Best places for lunch in Centro Historico
+Best Places for Lunch in Centro Historico

 If you are looking for tacos, try them at one of Mexico City’s famous taco joints – Los Cocuyos or El Huequito.
 These taco joints are open round the clock if you need a quick refill.
-Plus, both are extremely popular among tourists and locals.
-So, expect a long line.

-Another great place to have lunch in the historic center is Café de Tacuba, which has remained unchanged ever since it opened its doors in 1912.
-The restaurant is housed in a former convent and serves recipes that have not changed over generations.
+Cafe de Tacuba is housed in a former convent and serves recipes that have not changed over generations.
 Décor comprises of Talavera pottery, brass chandeliers, and colonial art work.
-Eating a meal at Café de Tacuba is almost like stepping back 100 years in history.

 After a filling lunch, head to the western edge of Centro Historico where you will find several colonial-era buildings, art museums, and palaces.
-On this private tour of Mexico City, you will visit several of these colonial palaces and learn about life in colonial times.

 Here are some of the unmissable sights in this area.

 - Palacio de Bellas Artes: The Fine Arts Palace is one of the prettiest buildings in the historic center and home to a permanent collection of Mexican murals including many by Diego Rivera.
 This is the place to get rich insights into Mexican fine arts including dance, music, and literature.
-Be sure to check admission and hours on their official website before planning your trip.

 - National Museum of Art: Yet another beautiful palatial structure is the National Museum of Art, also known as MUNAL.
 Come here for Mexican art produced between the 16th and 20th centuries as well as some stunning staircases.